What are Protein Shakes vs Meal Replacement Shakes

-I asked Facebook these questions:
+I asked people on Facebook these questions:

 I love asking questions on social media because you get to see how complicated answers can be.
 You also get to see what information is out there and how people digest that information.